Manoj-Paramsetti/Equinox/README.md

         Data to collect: Name, Class, Marks in Any 5 Subject

 # Level 4
-	-- Write a program to count how many numbers are repeated twice in the list of 10 values the values should not assigned in the source code. inputs may [0,10,6,10,10,20,30,40,50,60]
+	# Write a program to count how many numbers are repeated twice in the list of 10 values
+           the values should not assigned in the source code. inputs may [0,10,6,10,10,20,30,40,50,60]
-	--(For javascript) Make a slideshow using given photo with buttons can pause, run and show desired photo.
+	# (For javascript) Make a slideshow using given photo with buttons can pause, run and show desired photo.
-	--(For php) make a website to take input from the HOE that will be given later. then can caluculate the total amount to be paid by the loan-borrower.
+	# (For php) make a website to take input from the HOE that will be given later. then can caluculate the
+     total amount to be paid by the loan-borrower.
 For male it has to be 8% interest and for female it has to be 5% interest with amount of 2,00,000 for both. it will be paid after one year and if age crosses 40 yrs add 0.8% of interest for both Male and Female.('The Apache service has to stopped.
 If it is not